As an artist and homeowner, Donna enjoys creating unique decorative items and holiday ornaments to welcome all to her artistic abode.

 21. I then traced the cap of a bottle to create a circle.
 I cut my circle out of the clay and smoothed the edges.

 22. Using a sharp edge, cut your circle into two equal halves to make your wings.
 You can trim down your wings to make them the right size to fit your bird.
-Then press the wings firmly in place on each side of your birds body.
+Then press the wings firmly in place on each side of your bird's body.
 Make sure they are balanced and even on your bird.

 Adding a Beak and Eyes to Your Polymer Clay Bird

-23. Mix some yellow clay with a bit of red to make a orange beak for your cardinal.
+23. Mix some yellow clay with a bit of red to make an orange beak for your cardinal.
 Form your clay into a small, short cone and place your bird's beak in place as seen in the photo above.

 24. Then use a dull pencil to make two eye holes in your bird's mask.
 I made my eye holes large and deep enough to add bead eyes after my clay had been baked, but this is optional.